-In reality, people with disability experience a lot of discrimination.
-Thus, to protect these disabled persons, the United States Congress, during the leadership of then U.S. President George W. Bush, created and signed into law the Americans with Disability Act of 1990 (ADA).
-This law focuses on the protection against the discrimination to Americans with disabilities.
+In reality, people with disability experience a lot of bias.
+Thus, to protect these differently-abled people, the United States Congress, during the leadership of then U.S. President George W. Bush, created and signed into law the Americans with Disability Act of 1990 (ADA).
+This law focuses on the protection against bias to Americans with disabilities.
 Millions of jobs are under the protection of this program.
 To be successful in job hunt, consider these best resume writing tips for people with disabilities.

-If you happen to be among the few aspiring disabled applicants who are patiently looking for employment, you must try not to focus on your weaknesses and instead concentrate on your strengths.
-Yes, some employers may be biased and may develop a negative perception about you, but you should keep your self-esteem in-tact.
+If you happen to be among the few aspiring disabled job seekers who are patiently looking for a job, you must try not to focus on your weaknesses.
+Instead, concentrate on your strengths.
+Yes, some employers may be biased and may develop a negative view about you, but you should keep your self-esteem in-tact.
 With the help of a powerful resume, you can present potential employers your fortes and your edge over other contenders.

 What Should You Highlight?

 After finding a job that fits your capabilities, you must create a list of all your strong points and excellent qualifications.
-You must be able to present your unique potentials to your future employers and show them that you can work, accomplish your tasks, and perform at your best even if you have a disability.
+You must be able to present your unique potentials to your future employers.
+Show them that you can work, accomplish your tasks, and perform at your best even if you have a disability.
 Recognize and stress out your talents as well.

 Indeed, resume writing tips for people with disability should not undervalue one’s capacities.
 Your resume must be a reflection of your strong determination to get the job and to prove yourself to others.

 Though the decision to disclose or conceal your disability depends on you, you should still carefully evaluate your status before any potential employer.
 If you think the employer is considerable, then inform them.
 But if you think that it will affect your advantage and qualifications in getting the job, then you must postpone mentioning it in your resume.
 Just wait until your application is picked out.